Radio host Jay-Jay Feeney's brother 'haunted' by memories of shooting

 For the first time today, Andersen said he had seen his medical staples which currently go from his chest to his belly button.

-"I am still riddled with pallets, I'm unsure if they will be taking them all out as there are too many.
+"I am still riddled with pellets, I'm unsure if they will be taking them all out as there are too many.

 "I can't sleep, but when I do it's only for a few minutes and caused by the medication."